-Statistics say there’s a 1-in-3 chance that you suffer from some kind of sleeping disorder which stops you getting the right amount of rest you need and has a significant impact on your lifestyle.
-One of the most common of these is Delayed Sleep Phase Disorder, or DSPD.
-But what is it, how does it affect us, and most importantly, how can we treat it?
+Research shows there’s a one in three chance that you likely suffer from some kind of sleeping disorder that may stop you from getting the right amount of rest you need and has a significant impact on your quality of life.
+One of the most common of these is Delayed Sleep Phase Syndrome, or DSPS.
+But what is it and why should we address it?
+And finally – how can we treat it?

-Trouble putting down your SmartPhone before bed?
+Trouble putting down your smartphone before bed?
 Just one more episode of that addictive Netflix series?
-There are a lot of reasons to stay up late and if it only happens now and again, it’s probably harmless.
-But if it becomes a habit you could be putting yourself at risk from Delayed Sleep Phase Disorder.
+There are many reasons to stay up late; if it only happens now and again, it’s probably harmless.
+But if it becomes a habit you could be putting yourself at risk from Delayed Sleep Phase Syndrome.

-Delayed Sleep Phase Disorder describes a ‘glitch’ in the body’s Circadian rhythm that causes the delay of a sleep pattern by two or more hours.
-In other words, DPSD keeps us awake longer, delays waking in the morning and ultimately causes fatigue.
-Although the sleep DPSD sufferers get is normal, the delay in achieving it and the fact that it’s often shorter in duration can cause disruption to work and other social demands and should be treated if it is causing these kind of problems.
-Generally, DSPD sufferers can be said to have the following symptoms –
+This syndrome describes a ‘glitch’ in the body’s Circadian rhythm that causes the delay of a sleep pattern by two or more hours.
+In other words, DSPS keeps us awake longer, delays waking up in the morning and ultimately causes fatigue.

 - A delay in sleeping patterns in relation to a desired or required schedule